 The bankruptcy system is operated by the U.S. Bankruptcy Courts as outlined in the U.S. Bankruptcy Code.
 The bankruptcy courts are subunits of the federal district court system.
 As a result, there is a bankruptcy court in each federal district of the United States.
 However, depending upon the population of a district, there may be multiple courthouses in different cities.
 Bankruptcy courts are supervised by bankruptcy judges that are appointed by federal judicial committees.

 In the vast majority of bankruptcy cases, a trustee is automatically appointed when the case is filed.
 The trustee administers the bankruptcy case by reviewing the documentation of the debtor.

 In a Chapter 7 case, the trustee will attempt to sell any non-exempt property to pay creditors.
 In other cases, the trustee will oversee the payment plan and coordinate payments to creditors.
 The trustee also has the obligation to be vigilant for fraudulent conduct and failure of the debtor to disclose information.
-They owe a fiduciary duty to the creditors of a debtor and must collect as many assets as possible to pay creditors.
+They owe a fiduciary duty to the creditors and must collect as many assets as possible to pay creditors.

 Once a debtor is approved for bankruptcy, they are typically protected from creditors seeking as long as the debtor sticks to the terms of the bankruptcy agreement.
 Once all terms are met, any remaining debts that were included in the bankruptcy filing will be discharged.